 Also the index in the dev2 machine is under way.

-#8 Updated by Jing Tao almost 7 years ago
+#8 Updated by Jing Tao over 7 years ago

 Using the http solr server, the Metacat-index still indexed 337 documents which is less than 340.
 The 3 documents were not indexed are: